antonhern/c-projects/README.md

 ## RPNCalculator.X
 this file holds an RPN calculator.
 The user can enter a string of text with different types of characters and the solution to the problem will be produced.
 "1+22*5" is an example of what can be entered.

+## Arithmetic
+Holds an ADT in c++ that is able to perform arithmetic operations on large signed integers.